beauty

 As a reaction to that, the body-positive movement tells us to accept ourselves as we are, which is obviously the right attitude.

+At long last, we acknowledged that beauty is diverse and ageless.
+Different body shapes, or freckles, diastema and so on aren’t defects but details that make us unique.
 The truth is that we’ve had a rather schizophrenic attitude to beauty standards.
 First, we believed in plastic dolls, the fakeness par-excellence.
 Then, we pushed self-acceptance to the extreme.
-Promoting excessively overweight bodies as a wellness model is quite scary.
+For instance, promoting excessively overweight bodies as a wellness model is quite concerning.

 While accepting oneself is a fundamental block in our growth process, selling unhealthy models as a new positive normal is dangerous.
+We tend to go from one extreme to the other instead of finding the balance.

 The Romans used to say “in medio stat virtus” – virtue lies in the middle.